 What is the Submuscular Aponeurotic System?

 The SMAS is a layer beneath the skin which invests the facial muscles.
 By tightening the SMAS, the jowls are lifted, the neck is tightened, and the cheeks are elevated.
-This "deep" or "2-layer" facelift is an improvement over earlier skin-only techniques.
+This type of facelift is called an SMAS or deep plane facelift and represents an improvement over earlier skin-only techniques.

 How to get started?